KBNLresearch/SaveToWaybackMachine/how-this-site-was-built.md

 The matching `WBM_Timestamp_capture` column in the same sheet (which holds the *latest* snapshot the CDX API reports for each URL) shows that in every case the Wayback Machine subsequently indexed the submission successfully — see the [catalog-page-2 / 500 / 5000 examples](archived-sites/mmdc.nl/#catalog-pages-in-the-wayback-machine) on the mmdc.nl page.

 Scripts that drove the run: [`SaveToWBM_mmdc_catalog-pages.py`](archived-sites/mmdc.nl/_archiving-artifacts/scripts/SaveToWBM_mmdc_catalog-pages.py) (initial submission + April 11 retry).
 See the [mmdc.nl lessons learned](archived-sites/mmdc.nl/lessons-learned.md) for the full story.

 ---

+## April 2026: manuscripts.kb.nl documentation

+The [manuscripts.kb.nl](archived-sites/manuscripts.kb.nl/) site (Medieval Illuminated Manuscripts / MVH) was spidered and archived to the Wayback Machine in **December 2025** (10-14 Dec), before the site's shutdown on 15 December 2025.
+The archiving itself was done using custom Python scripts and the SPN2 API, resulting in **7,460 URLs archived with a 100% success rate**.

+In **April 2026**, the documentation for this archival run was consolidated:

+- Created `index.md`, `README.md`, and `excel-details.md` following the mmdc.nl documentation template
+- Restructured the master spreadsheet (`manuscripts-urls-wbm-archived.xlsx`) to distinguish between WBM submission and capture URLs/timestamps
+- Merged wiki-priority URLs (61 URLs linked from Dutch Wikipedia and Wikimedia Commons) into the master spreadsheet
+- Ran CDX API lookups to populate the `WBM_URL_capture` and `WBM_Timestamp_capture` columns
+- Took before/after screenshots for the documentation gallery
+- Improved internal documentation (docstrings) of all spider and archiving scripts

+For full details, see the [manuscripts.kb.nl archiving documentation](archived-sites/manuscripts.kb.nl/).

+---